ENGLISH BILLIARDS

 LIMITS ON CANNONS

 Cannon are limited to 75 consecutive counts.
-After 75 consecutive counts a hazard or safety must be played (scoring with another cannon is a foul).
+After 75 consecutive counts either a hazard or a safety must be played (scoring with another cannon is a foul).

 LIMITS ON HAZARDS